hyperledger/fabric/docs/source/upgrade_to_newest_version.md

             hyperledger/fabric-peer:2.0 peer node upgrade-dbs
 ```

-This will drop the databases of the peer.
+If you are using CouchDB as the state database, also drop the CouchDB database.
+This can be done by removing the CouchDB /data volume directory.

 Then issue this command to start the peer using the `2.0` tag:

 ```
 docker run -d -v /opt/backup/$PEER_CONTAINER/:/var/hyperledger/production/ \